 By: Vanessa McElwrath, CFP®, CPA, Wealth Management Partner

-I will be the first to admit that the thought of life insurance doesn’t necessarily “spark joy” for many of us, but there is an element of Marie Kondo’s approach to organizing that is relevant.
+I’ll be the first to admit that the thought of finance management or life insurance doesn’t necessarily “spark joy” for many of us, but there is an element of Marie Kondo’s approach to organizing that is relevant.
 After all, organizing has become so attractive and popular because it offers the possibility of control.
-So one way to take control of your life and the hereafter is to organize your life insurance and legacy plan.
+One way to take control of your life and the hereafter is to organize your life insurance and legacy plan.

 Here’s how to “Marie Kondo” your life insurance needs:

-To start, it’s a good idea to keep original policies on hand but this isn’t super helpful if no one else knows where to find these documents.
-You want to make sure you actually communicate the relevant details of your policies and where to find them to the appropriate people, such as your spouse or your personal representative in your will.
+You should make sure you communicate the relevant details of your policies and where to find them to the appropriate people, such as your spouse or your personal representative in your will.
 Make sure your wealth advisor also has a copy on file.

-And just because you bought a policy at one point in time doesn’t necessarily mean that it is still active.
-Even by just accidentally missing a payment, you could have inadvertently surrendered your policy.
+Just because you bought a policy at one point in time doesn’t necessarily mean that it is still active.
+Even by simply accidentally missing a payment, you could have inadvertently surrendered your policy.
 Check to see that your premium payments are being paid on-time and from the right account.

 Like a wardrobe, life insurance policies come in all different shapes and sizes.
 For the vast majority of households, a simple term policy will be sufficient.
-With a term policy, you essentially “rent” the life insurance benefit for a specified period of time through stable premium payments and hope you will never need it.
-After the term period is over, the policy will lapse or you may have the option to continue the coverage but usually at much higher and often cost-prohibitive premium rates.
+With a term policy, you essentially “rent” the life insurance benefit for a specified time period through stable premium payments and hope you’ll never need it.
+After the term period is over, the policy will lapse or you may have the option to continue the coverage, but usually at much higher and often cost-prohibitive premium rates.

 Overall, it’s important to periodically revisit the years remaining on the policy.
 If your plans change and you anticipate that you might need the policy for longer than the remaining years left, it may be wise to apply for a new policy.